loopbackio/loopback-next/docs/site/Loopback-component-authentication.md

-Then, in the `authenticate()` function of the custom authentication strategy, call the `processOptions()` function, and have the custom authentication strategy react to the upated options.
+Then, in the `authenticate()` function of the custom authentication strategy, call the `processOptions()` function, and have the custom authentication strategy react to the updated options.

 ## Summary